Key takeaways:

 Itching and chronic hives (Pruritus and chronic urticaria)

-Itchy skin is often caused by things like an allergic reaction, chronic urticaria (hives), or atopic dermatitis (eczema).
+Itchy skin is a common symptom of allergic reactions, chronic urticaria (hives), and atopic dermatitis (eczema).
 For itching and hives, the typical hydroxyzine dosage for adults is 25 mg by mouth 3 to 4 times a day.
 Similar to anxiety symptoms, it should start to relieve itching within 15 to 30 minutes.

 Sedation